Mark D. Griffiths: Research fields

 Griffiths' research focuses on the psychology of excessive behavior.
 His research interests include online research methods, internet studies, cyberpsychology, behavioural addiction, gambling addiction, video game addiction, internet addiction, exercise addiction, and sex addiction.
 He has also conducted research in social responsibility in gambling and teaching and learning in higher education.
 In these fields he has published over 400 refereed research papers, three books, 70 book chapters and over 1,000 other articles.
 He is best recognised for his work on gambling and game addiction where, for example, he explores how people from different ages are drawn to gambling.
 For example, he has reported that demo versions and online "skill schools" where players gamble with points rather than money appeal more to teenagers than adults.
 Furthermore, he has established that factors such as earning points, finding rare game items, and fast loading times are more important for video game players than gender, age, and time spent playing.

 He has written on egomania, which he defines as an obsessive preoccupation with the self, teratophilia and pandrogyny.

+One of Griffiths' most highly cited papers, from 2005, describes addiction using a model based on six closely related components (salience, mood modification, tolerance, withdrawal, conflict and relapse).
+Griffiths argues that all six components must be present for a problematic behaviour to qualify as an addiction.